web-push-libs/web-push-php/README.md

 Internally, WebPush uses the [phpecc](https://github.com/phpecc/phpecc) Elliptic Curve Cryptography library to create local public and private keys and compute the shared secret.
 Then, if you have a PHP >= 7.1, WebPush uses `openssl` in order to encrypt the payload with the encryption key.
-Otherwise, it uses [Spomky-Labs/php-aes-gcm](https://github.com/Spomky-Labs/php-aes-gcm) if you have PHP < 7.1, which is slower.
+Otherwise, if you have PHP < 7.1, it uses [Spomky-Labs/php-aes-gcm](https://github.com/Spomky-Labs/php-aes-gcm), which is slower.

 ### How to solve "SSL certificate problem: unable to get local issuer certificate" ?
 Your installation lacks some certificates.